How to Zoom on Your Android Tablet

 Zooming on an Android tablet is straightforward once you know the steps.
 Open the Zoom app, sign in, and tap New Meeting to start or Join to enter an existing one.
 Use the toolbar at the bottom for controls like mute, video, and participants.
 For screen sharing, tap Share and select what you want to show.
 Adjust settings for audio, video, and notifications through the Settings menu.
 Remember to keep your app updated for the latest features and security improvements.
 Practice makes perfect, so don’t hesitate to explore and get comfortable with the interface.
 With these tips, you’ll be navigating Zoom like a pro in no time.
 Happy Zooming!

-How do I zoom in on my Android tablet?
+How do I zoom in and out on my Samsung tablet?

 Was this page helpful?